|Home > What's New > View Show Details|

 August 13, 2019

 Presentation on August 13, 2019 from 11:30 AM to 1:00 PM:

 Fax: (201) 818-5904

-Rodger H. Hosking is vice-president and co-founder of Pentek, Inc. where he is responsible for new product definition, technology development and strategic alliances.
-With over 30 years in the electronics industry, he has authored hundreds of articles about software radio and digital signal processing.
-Prior to his current position, he served as engineering manager at Wavetek/Rockland, and holds patents in frequency synthesis and spectrum analysis techniques.
-He holds a BS degree in Physics from Allegheny College in Pennsylvania and BSEE and MSEE degrees from Columbia University in New York.
+Rodger H. Hosking is Vice President and co-founder of Pentek, where he is responsible for new product definition, technology development, and strategic alliances.
+With over 30 years in the electronics industry, Rodger has authored hundreds of articles about software radio and digital signal processing.
+He also holds patents in frequency synthesis and spectrum analysis techniques.
+Prior to his current position, he served as Engineering Manager at Wavetek/Rockland.
+He holds a BS degree in physics from Allegheny College in Pennsylvania and BSEE and MSEE degrees from Columbia University in New York .